NEW TO SCOUTING FREQUENTLY ASKED QUESTIONS

 Q. How much is the registration fee?

-A. We collect dues semi-annually $80 in the Fall and $80 in late February.
+A. Annual dues are $200.
 These dues defray about half the cost of our activities.
-We hold two fundraisers per year – a wreath sale in late November and a plant sale in late spring.
+We hold three fundraisers per year – a plant sale in early fall, a wreath sale in November, and a plant sale in late spring.
 We also maintain a policy of access of Scouting for all.
-If dues are a financial burden for your family, do not hesitate to reach out to us.
+If dues or any other expenses are a financial burden for your family, do not hesitate to reach out to us.

 Q. Where and how do I apply?

 A. Come to a meeting and we’ll give you an application form or you can find the form online at https://filestore.scouting.org/filestore/pdf/524-406.pdf.
 You can also contact us at and we’ll email the form and other information to you.

 Q. Where can I purchase the ‘Scout Handbook?’

 A. We will provide all new scouts with a Scout Handbook.